heldrida/reactatouille-boilerplate/README.md

 Nodejs & NPM
 ```

+To use EditorConfig file, you will need to install a plugin available @ http://editorconfig.org/ for your favourite editor.

 ## Getting Started

 These instructions will get you a copy of the command line tool, that you'll be able to use to generate or quick start a new project boilerplate.
 To do so please run the command below, that will install `reactstart` has a global: